deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 # FlowQA + Coreference

-We used the [coreference model](https://github.com/kentonl/e2e-coref) proposed by Lee et all.
+We used the [coreference model](https://github.com/kentonl/e2e-coref) proposed by Lee et all to improve the [FlowQA](https://github.com/momohuang/FlowQA?fbclid=IwAR33nKQCFRc2AYqf09QIoElVMTVXNFjG0OzB3-H139_WyPJrq-1VaEyYrGk) model.
 In short, this model clusters spans in text that coreference among other.
 For example, let's consider below conversation;